mihirnk/robot-ci/README.md

 3. Once the build is complete, click on the **build**, and the OS image will be available as an artifact in the Actions tab.
 It will be a .zip file available for download.

 ### 4. Deploy & Connect
-1. Download and flash the image to SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
+1. Download and flash the image to an SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
    - Select your RPi hardware version number in the Raspberry Pi Imager
-   - Choose the Operating System, scroll to the last option, and select ***Use custom**
+   - Choose the Operating System, scroll to the last option, and select **Use custom**
    - Browse to the custom image recently downloaded from your image build
    - Select the SD card as the storage medium
    - Select No to 'Apply OS customization options?'
 3. Boot your RPi.
-Please use a 10+ W power supply (e.g not a low-power PC USB port)
+Please use a 15-25+ W power supply (e.g not a low-power PC USB port) to ensure proper RPi functionality
+> [!NOTE]
 > **First Boot**: After powering on your Raspberry Pi for the first time, wait 5 minutes and then power off and on again.
-This is required for email and network services to be available.
+This first boot will not send an email.
+Please power cycle after five minutes for the email and network services to be available.
 This is only required for the first boot.
 3. Connect via:
    - Enterprise or Home network: Check your email for the IP address
-   - Fallback Access Point (AP) mode: Connect to RPi's network (IP: 10.0.0.200)
+   - Fallback Access-Point (AP) mode: Connect to RPi's network (IP: 10.0.0.200)

 If you encounter connection issues, good troubleshooting steps include connecting a monitor and visualizing the boot sequence.